-- The Great Lakes Open Lakes Trend Monitoring Program began as a component of the Great Lakes Fish Monitoring and Surveillance Program.
+• The Great Lakes Open Lakes Trend Monitoring Program began as a component of the Great Lakes Fish Monitoring and Surveillance Program.
 The program has monitored contaminant trends in fish of the Great Lakes since its inception in the late 1970s.
 There are 10 permanent monitoring stations in the program.
 Fish samples are collected at five stations per year, one in each Great Lake.
-The program aims to collect 50 top predators to be analyzed as 10 five- fish composites, limited to a strict size range, per station each year.
-Total mercury is one of the chemical parameters analyzed in the fish tissue. - National Atmospheric Deposition Program/Atmospheric Mercury Network (AMNet) operates 20 sites in the United States, with three AMNet sites located in the Great Lakes basin, which monitor the atmospheric concentrations of speciated mercury fractions, gaseous elemental mercury, gaseous oxidized mercury, and particulate-bound mercury.
-These data have supported dry deposition estimates, emission regulatory assessments, model evaluation, and long-term trends (NADP, 2011).
+The program aims to collect 50 top predators to be analyzed as 10 five-fish composites, limited to a strict size range, per station each year.
+Total mercury is one of the chemical parameters analyzed in the fish tissue.